Combine visiting Little Guilin, Bukit Batok and Dairy Farm on this hiking trail of jungle, birds and dramatic quarries.

 After walking through the jungle, head down towards the centre of the park where there are toilets if you need them.
 The highlight of the park is the view of the lake with high cliffs behind it a few hundred metres to the right.
 The cliff behind the lake is very orange, and there has been a recent landslide in which the soft red sediments and rock has collapsed into the lake below, forming a triangular-shaped funnel that rises above the water.

 Leave the lake the way you came and head towards the World War Two Memorial.
-This involves significant climb as the trail twists and turns up the hill.
+This involves a significant climb as the trail twists and turns up the hill.
 As you climb further up, there aren’t really any views of the lake below because the vegetation has grown up so much around the path.

 Bukit Batok War Memorial

 You’ll eventually come out by the War Memorial.
 It’s a bit of a misnomer because the Memorial doesn’t exist anymore.
 There is only a very wide staircase and a memorial to the former memorial.
-You can climb up the staircase but there is not anything at the top, you must just return back down again.
+You can climb up the staircase but there is nothing at the top, you must just return back down again.

 From the War Memorial, head down the hill along the road.
 Roughly 400 m further down the road you will reach the exit to the park and a large road junction.
 Cross over the pedestrian bridge you can see in the distance and turn right along the road.
 After 200 metres take the corridor-like path to the left between two condo communities.
 Soon you’ll reach a road.
 Turn left again and you’ll see a cute little staircase that leads you onto the rail corridor.